zuliaio/zulia.io/_posts/2022-6-10-query-syntax.md

 ## Boolean operators and grouping

+The default operator can be set on a query and defaults to OR.
+Any terms or clauses that are not joined with an explicit boolean operator are joined with the default.

+NOTE: The boolean operators in Lucene do not use the normal precedence rules without so parentheses so please use parentheses when using multiple boolean operators.

+* `Spain Germany`
+   * with Default Operator OR --> `Spain OR Germany`
+   * with Default Operator AND --> `Spain AND Germany`
+* `title:(news entertainment)`
+  * with Default Operator OR --> `title:(news OR entertainment)`
+  * with Default Operator AND --> `title:(news AND entertainment)`

 You can combine clauses using Boolean AND, OR and NOT operators to form more complex expressions, for example:

 * `test AND results`